JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-23-first_experience_a11y_testing.markdown

 Most developers touched the frontend with the purpose of change the functionality of the application or improve performance.
 We had a single person that was focused on the UI details, such as color pallets and, guess what, a11y.

-Our requirements for a11y were a standard "should be a11y compatible" - nobody used to discuss the implications of proposed changes to a11y aspects.
+Our requirements for a11y were a standard _"should be a11y compatible"_ - nobody used to discuss the implications of proposed changes to a11y aspects.

 Testers (including myself) would basically ignore these requirements, restricting themselves to shallow evaluation, given that the feedback to a11y problems were not prioritized by business nor they seemed to interest the team.

-In a calm afternoon, we get a feedback that our application should be smoothly usable by disabled users.
+In a calm and ordinary afternoon, we get a feedback that our application should be smoothly usable by disabled users.
 This caught us by surprise, given the time the app was already in production.

 But before jumping into work, we've decided to investigate if request had a business reason or it was more motivated by politics.
-The goal was not to fight back business, but to help them to make the best possible decision.
+The goal was not to fight back, but to help people to make the best possible decision.

 We scraped the usage logs a bit and rapidly discover that ~10% of our users were interacting with the application through the default a11y assistance tool (blind and color-blind).
 Needless to say that a11y really became a high priority for POs, testers and developers.